About White Plains

 6:45am Shacharit

-7:25am Shacharit followed by a shiur given by Rabbi Beer
+7:25am Shacharit followed by a shiur presented by Rabbi Jeffrey Beer

 8:15am Shacharit (Social Hall)